-I have been for as long as I can remember.
+I have been a fan of raspberries for as long as I can remember.

 I can’t imagine being able to pass up a homemade raspberry dessert.